 Learning and Action Networks

-Learning and Action Networks (LANs) are dynamic, member-driven groups within the Age-Friendly University (AFU) Global Network that bring together scholars, practitioners, students, administrators, and community partners around shared areas of interest related to aging and higher education.
+Learning and Action Networks (LANs) are dynamic, thematic, flexible, member-driven groups within the Age-Friendly University (AFU) Global Network that bring together scholars, practitioners, students, administrators, and community partners around shared areas of interest related to aging and higher education.

 LANs serve as spaces for knowledge exchange, applied research, innovation, and collective action that align with the AFU principles and advance age-inclusivity across university systems worldwide.
+They are designed to spark collaboration, innovation, and impact, and transform ideas into action.

 Purpose

-Foster interdisciplinary collaboration and peer learning.
+• Foster interdisciplinary collaboration and peer learning.

-Translate age-friendly principles into practice and policy.
+• Translate age-friendly principles into practice and policy.

-Support the co-creation of programs, resources, and tools.
+• Support the co-creation of programs, resources, and tools.

-Elevate the voices of older adults and multi-generational stakeholders in university settings.
+• Elevate the voices of older adults and multi-generational stakeholders in university settings.

-Strengthen global and local impact on aging-related challenges through higher education.
+• Strengthen global and local impact on aging-related challenges through higher education.

 Structure

-Thematic: Organized around key topics.
+• Thematic: Organized around key topics.

-Member-Led: Coordinated by network members who guide discussions, organize activities, and curate resources.
+• Member-Led: Coordinated by network members who guide discussions, organize activities, and curate resources.

 Interested In Proposing A LAN?
 Download and Complete the Application